 Capital city: San Juan

-Neighbouring countries: Located in the Caribbean Sea, Puerto Rico has two neighbouring islands: Dominican Republic towards the west and Virgin Islands to the east.
+Neighbouring countries: Located in the Caribbean Sea, Puerto Rico's neighbours are the Dominican Republic towards the west and the Virgin Islands to the east.

-Geography: Puerto Rico is an archipelago made up of the main island as well as several smaller surrounding islands, only a few of which are inhabited year round.
+Geography: Puerto Rico is an archipelago made up of the main island and several smaller surrounding islands, only a few of which are inhabited year-round.

 Political system: Devolved presidential constitutional dependency